quasar-gfx/QUASAR-client/README.md

-# Quest Headset Client for OpenGL Remote Rendering (WIP)
+# Meta Quest Headset Client for QUASAR

+## Clone repo:
 ```
 git clone --recursive git@github.com:EdwardLu2018/QuestClient.git
 ```

-## Build and Run Code on Headset
+## Build and Run Code on Quest

 You can build and run code by opening this project in Android Studio, selecting an app in the Configurations, and clicking the play button with a headset connected to your host machine.